Weak lensing constraints on splashback around massive clusters: Splashback

 For both CCCP samples considered a minimum of the slope is identified.
 At larger distances, the results are the least interesting.
 In these regions, the power-law term becomes dominant and the value of the slope is set exclusively by the exponent $s_e$.
 In particular, its lower limit is artificially imposed by our prior.

 What is more relevant to our study is the minimum value of the slope $\gamma(r)$ and its location, i.e., the splashback radius $r_\text{sp}$.
 The $68$ per cent credible intervals of both quantities are indicated as shaded sections of the vertical and horizontal histograms.
-Our measured $99.7$ per cent confidence interval of $\gamma(r_\text{sp})$ for the full sample is $[-12.1, -2.3]$, meaning that we are unable to measure a significant departure from the slope expected for an NFW profile (about $-2.5$).
-Despite this, we are still able to constrain the value of both the splashback radius and the logarithmic slope at this point, $r_\text{sp}=3.6^{+1.2}_{-0.7}$ Mpc and $\gamma(r_\text{sp}) = -4.2^{+1.0}_{-1.8}$.
-We also highlight that the high-mass sample returns similar constraints with only half the sample size, $r_\text{sp}=3.5^{+1.2}_{-0.8}$ and $\gamma(r_\text{sp}) = -3.6^{+1.0}_{-1.8}$.
+Our measured $99.7$ per cent confidence interval of $\gamma(r_\text{sp})$ for the full sample is $[-10.9, -2.3]$, meaning that we are unable to measure a significant departure from the slope expected for an NFW profile (about $-2.5$).
+Despite this, we are still able to constrain the value of both the splashback radius and the logarithmic slope at this point, $r_\text{sp}=3.5^{+1.1}_{-0.7}$ Mpc and $\gamma(r_\text{sp}) = -4.3^{+1.0}_{-1.5}$.
+We also highlight that the high-mass sample returns similar constraints with only half the sample size, $r_\text{sp}=3.5^{+1.3}_{-0.8}$ and $\gamma(r_\text{sp}) = -3.7^{+0.9}_{-1.6}$.

 As a point of reference, we also show the expected profiles from a suite of zoom-in hydrodynamical simulations of massive clusters \citep[Hydrangea,][]{Bahe2017}.
-From the full Hydrangea sample, we have selected the $8$ most massive clusters for this comparison in order to obtain a sample with an average value of $\langle M_{200m} \rangle = 1.7\times10^{15}$ M$_\odot$, similar to our dataset, but evaluated at $z=0$.
+From the full Hydrangea sample, we have selected the $8$ most massive clusters for this comparison in order to obtain a sample with an average value of $\langle M_{200m} \rangle = 1.7\times10^{15}$ M$_\odot$, similar to our dataset, but evaluated at $z=0$ instead of $z=0.2$.
+Note that the amplitude of the signal plotted in Fig.~\ref{fig:result} is lower than the observed sample due the evolution of the average matter density of the Universe.
 Our slope measurements are found to be agreement with what is seen in simulations.
-Note that the amplitude of the signal plotted in Fig.~\ref{fig:result} is lower than the observed sample due due to the different redshift.

-As done in \cite{Umetsu2016}, we study the impact of the the model parameters on the predictions for $r_\mathrm{sp}$ and $\gamma(r_\mathrm{sp})$ to verify that our dataset is informative and we are not simply sampling our model priors.
+As done in \cite{Umetsu2016}, we study the impact of the model parameters on the predictions for $r_\mathrm{sp}$ and $\gamma(r_\mathrm{sp})$ to verify that our dataset is informative and we are not simply sampling our model priors.
 Of crucial importance is the truncation radius $r_t$, which, in the original definition of the \citetalias{Diemer2014} profile, explicitly sets the position of the splashback feature.